boutell/tome/README.md

 * Alternate page-up, page-down keys for Mac DONE
 * "Virtual DOM" haha.
 No, but seriously, we should update a virtual terminal and calculate what changes are really needed in `draw`.
 Make this finally feel good over ssh.
 DONE
-* Find and Replace
+* Find and Replace DONE
+* Fix the delay before entering select mode with ESC works
+* Continuous parsing so indent is performant
 * Parens-aware indent
-* Continuous parsing so indent is performant
 * String-aware indent
 * Indent-aware paste (autofix spacing of all pasted lines)
 * Control-Q should not offer to save if there are no changes